Wind turbine: History

 The windwheel of Hero of Alexandria (10–70 CE) marks one of the first recorded instances of wind powering a machine.
 However, the first known practical wind power plants were built in Sistan, an Eastern province of Persia (now Iran), from the 7th century.
 These panemone windmills were vertical-axle windmills, which had long vertical drive shafts with rectangular blades.
-Made of six to twelve sails covered in reed matting or cloth material, these windmills were used to grind grain or draw up water, and were used in the gristmilling and sugarcane industries.
+Made of six to twelve sails covered in reed matting or cloth material, these wind turbines were used to grind grain or draw up water, and were used in the gristmilling and sugarcane industries.

 Wind power first appeared in Europe during the Middle Ages.
-The first historical records of their use in England date to the 11th and 12th centuries; there are reports of German crusaders taking their windmill-making skills to Syria around 1190.
-By the 14th century, Dutch windmills were in use to drain areas of the Rhine delta.
-Advanced wind turbines were described by Croatian inventor Fausto Veranzio in his book Machinae Novae (1595).
-He described vertical-axis wind turbines with curved or V-shaped blades.
+The first historical records of its use in England date to the 11th and 12th centuries; there are reports of German crusaders taking their windmill-making skills to Syria around 1190.
+By the 15th century, Dutch wind pumps were in use to drain low-lying land.
+Vertical-axis windmills were described by Croatian inventor Fausto Veranzio in his book mvar|Machinae Novae (1595).